Cox Laboratory of Integrative Evolutionary Biology

 Albert Chung, GSU M.S.
 Student

 Albert is interested in ecology, evolutionary biology and physiology.
 He joined the lab from the University of Virginia, where he studied immune function and parasitism in brown anoles (Anolis sagrei) in the field.
 His thesis work focused on the sexual divergence in phenotype and gene expression of brown anoles during development.
-Albert graduated in December of 2018, and is working on a PhD. in Shane Campbell-Staton's lab at the University of California Los Angeles!
+Albert graduated in December of 2018, and is working on a PhD at Princeton University.

 Picture